zirafa/pushtape-player.js/README.md

 ## Utility classes
 - .pt-hide (If playable links are found, this is removed.
 Used to hide global controls if no links found. )
 - .pt-container (This is automatically applied to the container set by containerClass)
-- .pt-play-all (Clone of .pt-play-pause class.
-Useful for some UX designs where you need a second global play-pause button.)
+- .pt-play-all (Similar to .pt-play-pause class.
+Useful when you need a play-pause button for a specific playlist, in addition to a global play-pause button.)

 ## Default controls markup template
           <div class="pt-controls-markup">